Event Filter Syntax

 type=Node Created AND group=Windows OR group=Linux type=User Logged In AND variables.ip_address=192.0.0.1 OR variables.ip_address=192.0.0.2

-You can only use “OR” statements within the same parameter.
+You can only use “OR” statements within the same parameter type.
+The example below is invalid

 The above examples all use equality checks.
-It is also possible to use negative checks.
+It is also possible to use negated equality checks.

 type=Node Created AND group!=Windows type=Policy Ran AND variables.node!=Test Node